Does Medicaid Cover Home Birth? 2026 State-by-State Guide

 How do you find a Medicaid-accepting midwife in your state?

 There's no single national directory of Medicaid-accepting midwives.
-State Medicaid programs publish provider directories that vary in quality, and the practical reality is that many willing midwives aren't listed in the official directory because of enrollment friction.
-The fastest path is the four-step workflow below.
+State Medicaid programs publish provider directories that vary in quality, and many willing midwives aren't listed because of enrollment friction.
+The fastest path is to start with your state-specific guide and work outward from there.

 Call your state Medicaid office or look up your state's Medicaid provider manual.
 Ask specifically: "Do you reimburse home birth attended by a CNM?" and (if applicable) "by a CPM?"
 Note the answer with date and reference number.